BOB logo

 Ethereum Virtual Machine

-BOB uses an EVM-compatible virtual machine.
+The network uses an EVM-compatible virtual machine.
 The Ethereum Virtual Machine is software responsible for smart contract execution for a number of blockchains, namely the Ethereum Network.
 It uses Solidity/Vyper as its code and is the dominant environment for smart contract execution in the cryptocurrency ecosystem.
-BOB is EVM-compatible, which means that a developer from Ethereum would have less difficulty deploying their applications on BOB compared to other execution environments.

 Use Cases